-Perhaps one of most iconic and popular attractions in Sydney is the Bondi to Coogee coastal walk.
+Perhaps one of the most iconic and popular attractions in Sydney is the Bondi to Coogee Coastal Walk.
 This is one of the top coastal walks Sydney has to offer, taking in the best of the city’s beaches, clifftops and uninterrupted views of the ocean.
-Begin your walk at Bondi Icebergs swimming club, one of Sydney’s most Instagrammed locations, overlooking the world-famous Bondi Beach.
+Begin your walk at Bondi Icebergs swimming club, one of Sydney’s most Instagrammed locations, overlooking the beloved Bondi Beach.
 Continue along the coastline, passing by Tamarama Beach, Bronte Beach, Clovelly Beach, Gordon’s Bay and finally Coogee, all the while surrounded by some of the most beautiful scenery you can imagine.

 The Federation Cliff Walk is a 5km coastal trail between Dover Heights and Watsons Bay, and it’s the perfect walk for anyone looking for uninterrupted, panoramic views of the ocean.
 This coastal walk boasts dramatic views of Sydney’s sandstone cliffs as well as Sydney icons such as Macquarie Lighthouse and The Gap – a remarkable lookout sitting high on the ocean cliff with roaring waves crashing underneath.

 You can begin this walk in Dover Heights at Raleigh Reserve, strolling through the grassy park until you reach a wooden boardwalk that follows the coastline.
 Continue along to Diamond Bay Reserve, an Instagrammer’s paradise with picturesque views.
 End your walk at Watsons Bay in time for lunch by the water at Watson's Bay Boutique Hotel or Doyle's on the Beach.